Return Air Plenum

 And in many cases, they can be labor intensive to install.

-These sheet metal boxes often buckle from being forced into place during installation,
+These sheet metal boxes often buckle and leak from being forced into place during installation,

 and over time the seams begin to leak when the sealants age and crack...